706f6c6c7578/zkp/README.md

 Once done, Bob enters both values and his secret integer.
 When Bob is on holidays, Alice can ask Bob for a proof and if the value of x is correct, Alice knows that she is communicating with Bob.

+# zkp+

+This version has the prime and integer hardcoded, according to RFC 3526 and now uses a shared secret.